 What is Lax Wax?

 Lax Wax is a wax-based solution that players manually apply in the pocket of their lacrosse stick.
-Lax Wax works in traditional, hard or soft mesh to help protect the pocket, sidewalls and shooters from getting saturated with the elements, like water & mud, while providing tack for ball control.
-When Lax Wax is used with a hard mesh, it makes it feel like a soft mesh as the wax gives the player the feeling of more ball control because the wax hugs the ball in the pocket.
-If the player plays with a soft mesh, the wax helps the ball release like a hard mesh and promotes an increased release velocity.
-Lax Wax is a mesh treated pocket or a waxed mesh with out the stringing.
+Lax Wax works in traditional, hard, soft, wax treated or synthetic polyurethane mesh to provide tack for ball control and help protect the pocket, sidewalls and shooters from getting saturated with the elements, like water & mud.
+When Lax Wax is used with a hard mesh, with a little heat, Lax Wax can condition hard mesh in seconds and give the user a broken in pocket quickly.
+It can also makes a hard mesh pocket feel like a soft mesh as the wax gives the player the feeling of more ball control because the wax hugs the ball in the pocket.
+If the player plays with a soft mesh, the wax helps the ball release like a hard mesh and promotes an increased release velocity because you can bring the stick back a little further with out the ball falling out, generating additional torque, thus increasing the release velocity.

 How does Lax Wax work?